johnconnor-sec/taskopen-go/README.md

 ## License

-This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) (TODO) file for details.

 ## Acknowledgments